Tuesday, July 2, 2013

 But this day, we opted to start in the 'California Adventure' section of the park, and Carol suggested we first go on the "Soaring Over California" ride.
 We got in line, but it soon stopped moving forward.
 Eventually, we were informed that a person in the first group through had gotten sick and turned the ride into "Barfing All Over California" (must have been from NY).
 Even though the ride does not move, you watch from your seat as the images on a big screen in front of you show you gliding airborne over various landscapes of the Golden State.
 When you glide over orange groves, a scent of citrus can be detected, this time I think they cranked up the citrus smell to compensate for any vomitous odor that might remain.

-Then it was time for Mr. Toad.
-Grant commented on the old Disney being a bit darker, as Mr. Toad's careening carriage goes through an antagonistic courtroom, a violent explosion and a demon-infested underworld.
-I kind of like the saccharine removed.
-We were all going to finish with Pirates of the Caribean before we took Carol back to work - but that ride broke down, so we hopped the fence and had one last go before leaving the Happiest Place on Earth.
-We rode the parking garage elevator with a mom and her teary 5-year old, with the boy protesting that he did not want to leave; but mom explaining that his behavior had brought an abrupt end to his Disneyland adventure, despite in tearful protests.
+We rode the parking garage elevator with a mom and her teary 5-year old, with the boy sobbing in protest that he did not want to leave.
+Mom explained that it was his behavior that had crossed a boundary and had brought an abrupt end to his Disneyland adventure, despite in tearful protests.
 Back in our car, Grant and Carol roundly condemned mom for her decision, "You just don't revoke Disneyland privileges from a kid! - too cruel."
 I suggested mom was playing her 'Mom Card' and taking the boy back to the hotel for some food and a nap.
 Then later on, with sincere apologies all around, I confidently predicted they'd be back in the Magic Kingdom by afternoon for the time of their lives.
-Parent tricks, even I have pulled a few in my day.
+It's an old parent trick; enforce preset boundaries on behavior and reward, take a break, regroup and restart.
+Even I have pulled a few 'parent tricks' in my day.

 Carol brought us to a taco place for lunch (beats Theme Park prices) and then we dropped her off and left her to fix the budget crisis.
 Grant and I returned for a tour de force.
 Grant goaded me into riding the California Screamin' roller coaster despite my better judgement.
 I used to do roller coasters with joy, but now they mess with my inner ear and put a slight pal on my well-being.
 But, my manhood was challenged by my own son.
 Hell yeah, I can take it!
 Bring it on.
-Now I learned something: I won't do that again.

 We rode the Grizzly Rapids Wild River ride with an Arab family, where the mother spend the entire ride time fussing and covering her 12-year old daughter with a scarf, I assume in mortal fear that I would see a girl in damp clothing.